Spirula: Behaviour

-Dated illustration of a live animal, but shown upside down; the photophore on a live animal points downward.
+Photo sequence of a live Spirula spirula from the Great barrier reef: (A) resting (B) inflated mantle prior to jetting escape (C) resting position with curled arms (D) hyperinflated mantle at start of jetting escape.

 S. spirula is capable of emitting a green light from a photophore located at the tip of its mantle, between the ear-shaped fins.

 Evidently this seems as a counter-illumination strategy, as in situ observations have captured footage of animals in a vertical stance, with photophore pointing downward and head up.